fluent/fluent-bit-chatops-demo/docs/readme.md

 Fluent Bit has two paths to handle:

 1. Handling of normal events and identifying which event(s) may need to be shared via Slack for human intervention
-2. Handling of the human action coming from Slack to execute a remediation operation.
+1. Handling of the human action coming from Slack to execute a remediation operation.
 This comes as an HTTP event (*an enhancement to make things secure with SSL should be made available*)

 The Fluent Bit resources for this all reside within the folder **../fluentbit**.

 The Fluent Bit configuration currently makes use of the classic syntax and has the Lua scripting deployed alongside it.

-A test script that will mimic the Slack handler call is provided, which makes use of CURL - called **test-cmd.[bat|sh]**
+A test script that will mimic the Slack handler call is provided, which makes use of CURL - called `**test-cmd.[bat|sh]**`.

 ### Java/GraalVM Response Handler (aka Social Agent)